Hendrik7889/esp32clock/README.md

    - Open the Arduino IDE 2.
    - Load the provided sketch (`.ino` file) into the IDE.
-   - Configure the clock settings, such as time format and display options, in the sketch.
+   - Configure the clock settings in the config.h file.

 4. **Upload and Run**